nmwsharp/polyscope-docs/cpp/source/building/index.md

 ### Dependencies

 Polyscope packages all of its source code dependencies with the repository.
+You may need to install a few standard OS-level packages for things like openGL and windowing support.

 #### Ubuntu